 Stewards share responsibility for the Blue Box program with municipal governments, contributing approximately $100 million per year (half the cost1).

-Should a steward fail to meet its obligations, the Waste Diversion Act details the enforcement provisions and penalties for non-compliance.
-To create a level playing field for all its stewards, and an equitable distribution of costs, Stewardship Ontario has Steward Services and Compliance Teams, and is supported by the compliance and enforcement activities of the Ministry of the Environment’s (MOE) Investigations and Enforcement Branch (IEB).
-This ensures everyone obligated under the WDA pays a fair share of the cost of operating the Blue Box Program.
+Should a steward fail to meet its obligations, the WDTA details the enforcement provisions and penalties for non-compliance.
+To create a level playing field for all its stewards, and an equitable distribution of costs, Stewardship Ontario has Steward Services and Compliance Teams, and is supported by the compliance and enforcement activities of the Ministry of the Environment, Conservation and Parks’s (MOECC) Investigations and Enforcement Branch (IEB).
+This ensures everyone obligated under the WDTA pays a fair share of the cost of operating the Blue Box Program.

 WHO IS AN OBLIGATED STEWARD?